Zonta International

-Zonta International is an international service organization with the mission of advancing the status of women.
+Zonta International is an international service organization with the mission of Building a Better World for Women and Girls, in support of Sustainable Development Goal 5.

 History

-The first Zonta Club was founded in Buffalo, New York, the United States, in 1919 by a group of businesswomen under the leadership of Marian de Forest.
+The first Zonta Club was founded in Buffalo, New York, United States, in 1919 by a group of businesswomen under the leadership of Marian de Forest.
 It was organized along the lines of the Rotary Club, with one woman from each business classification admitted to the local club and all members required to give 60% of their time to the "work under which they are classified".
+Membership into Zonta International was a process, had strict membership regulations, and was considered a privilege.
+To become a member of Zonta International, one must have been a woman of high standing in her career field.
 By 1923 clubs had been established in New York City, Washington, D.C., Detroit, Cleveland, and Toledo, Ohio.
 The National President was Miss Harriet A. Ackroyd of Utica, New York.

-The Confederation of Zonta Clubs was formed in 1930.
-Originally conceived as a female equivalent of the Lions Clubs (an organization that, until 1987, was all-male), Zonta sponsors programs to help women in the field of public affairs and policymaking.
-It has consultative status with the Council of Europe, the United Nations (UN), ILO, and several UN agencies.

-Currently, Zonta International is headquartered in Oak Brook, Illinois.
-The organization has more than 31,000 members in 65 countries.
+In 1926, aviator Amelia Earhart became a member of the Boston chapter.
+Earhart later transferred to the New York City Zonta chapter.
+Her sister, Muriel Morrissey, was also a Zonta member.